Vlasta Burian: Career

+Vlasta Burian was born on 9 April 1891 in Liberec.
 He is well known in the Czech Republic for his comic roles in many movies before and during World War II.
 His films are still shown regularly on Czech television, being particularly popular around Christmas time.
-He ran a popular comic theater until 1944, when the Nazis closed down all Czech-language theaters.
+He ran a popular comic theatre until 1944, when the Nazis closed down all Czech-language theatres.

 After the war Burian was charged and convicted of collaboration with the Nazis.
 He was briefly imprisoned, and then not permitted to return to the stage until 1950.
 He was officially exonerated of all charges in 1994.